pikatchu/closedsource/book/0018-beauty_of_numbers.md

 Leo hesitated.
 "Because… they help you cook?"

 Mr. Lee chuckled.
 "Well, yes.
-But it’s much more than that."
+But it's much more than that."

 He gestured around the small kitchen, then beyond, as if pointing past the walls, past the city, past everything.